top of page

 According to The American Association for the Advancement of Science:

-A scientific theory is a well-substantiated explanation of an aspect of the natural world, supported by a large body of facts repeatedly confirmed through observation and experimentation.1
+A scientific theory is a well-substantiated explanation of an aspect of the natural world, supported by a large body of facts repeatedly confirmed through observation and experimentation.2

 According to ck-12:

-A scientific theory is a well-substantiated explanation of some aspect of the natural world that is based on a body of evidence and has been repeatedly tested and confirmed through observation and experimentation.2
+A scientific theory is a well-substantiated explanation of some aspect of the natural world that is based on a body of evidence and has been repeatedly tested and confirmed through observation and experimentation.3

-In the July 2000 issue of Scientific American, Professor Ernst Mayr, Director, Museum of Comparative Zoology, Harvard University from 1961 to 1970 wrote:
+Evolution is an “historical science”.
+In the July 2000 issue of Scientific American, Prof. Ernst Mayr, Director, Museum of Comparative Zoology, Harvard University from 1961 to 1970 wrote:

 “Evolutionary biology, in contrast with physics and chemistry, is a historical science.”4 “Laws and experiments are inappropriate techniques for the explication of such events and processes.”5